Raushan-jan/Git_Reaml/README.md

 ./gradlew ktlintCheck
 ./gradlew detekt

-# Call from root folder to automatically format all Kotlin code according to the code style rules.
+ Call from root folder to automatically format all Kotlin code according to the code style rules.
 ./gradlew ktlintFormat</code>

 Note: ktlint does not allow group imports using <code>*.</code>.
 You can configure IntelliJ to disallow this by going to preferences,<code> Editor > Code Style > Kotlin >  Imports</code> and select "Use single name imports".

 ### Writing Tests

 Currently all unit tests should be place in the test/ project instead of packages/library.
 The reason for this is that we need to apply the Realm Compiler Plugin to the tests and this introduces a circular dependency if the tests are in library.

 Inside tests/ there are 3 locations the files can be placed in:

-- test/src/commonTest
+- <code> test/src/commonTest</code>
-- test/src/androidTest
+- <code>test/src/androidTest</code>
-- test/src/macosTest
+- <code>test/src/macosTest</code>
 Ideally all shared tests should be in commonTest with specific platform tests in androidTest/macosTest.
 However IntelliJ does not yet allow you run you to run common tests on Android from within the IDE](https://youtrack.jetbrains.com/issue/KT-46452), so we are using the following work-around:

 1\.All "common" tests should be placed in the test/src/androidtest/kotlin/io/realm/shared folder.
 They should be written using only common API's.
 I'e. use Kotlin Test, not JUnit.
 This io.realm.shared package should only contain tests we plan to eventually move to commontTest.